nsum/ms3-hotel-task-manager/README.md

             flash message that task was deleted and delete the task from db
         - Testing: tried both cancel and delete buttons on personal & department tasks in all views
         - Result: got expected results
-- ### Testing lists
+- #### Testing the lists
     - Viewing empty task lists:
         - Expected: If any of the lists are empty, display small heading under the task list informing the user that there are no active tasks
         - Testing: Tried completing & deleting tasks to empty the lists
-        - Result: Had issues on 'track_delegated_tasks' view because of jinja was comparing 'task.completed != True', but none of the tasks had 'false' because task.completed was created and inserted on task completion.
+        - Result: Had issues on 'track_delegated_tasks' view so I removed that 'else' jinja statement, and nothing will show if the list is empty
-            Fixed by setting completed and giving it the value of 'false' when task is created.

     - Viewing lists as non-admin user:
         - Expected:
             - Three lists to be visible to users (department, shared, personal).